-Psoriasis in Inconvenient Places
+Psoriasis in inconvenient places

-Eczema can occur in many inconvenient places—especially for infants.
+Eczema can occur in many inconvenient places — especially for infants.
 Diapers and baby creams may irritate sensitive skin, causing extreme diaper rashes.
 In some cases, the eczema covers the entire area that comes into contact with a diaper.

-Severe and Pervasive Psoriasis
+Severe and pervasive psoriasis

-Just as with most skin conditions, psoriasis can become widespread and very irritating.
+Like most skin conditions, psoriasis can become widespread and very irritating.
 For instance, plaque psoriasis may cover almost the entire surface of the body.
 In extreme cases, inflammation can become so severe that it appears and feels like burns.

-Severe and Pervasive Eczema
+Severe and pervasive eczema